MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-vm-dr.md

   > For details regarding implementing Azure ExpressRoute in Azure Stack Hub scenarios, refer to [Connect Azure Stack Hub to Azure using Azure ExpressRoute](https://docs.microsoft.com/azure-stack/operator/azure-stack-connect-expressroute?view=azs-2002).

 - Modify throttling of replication traffic on the process server.
 You can control how much bandwidth is used by the replication traffic on the VMs that are hosting process servers from the graphical interface of the Microsoft Azure Recovery Services agent.
 The supported capabilities include setting the limits for work and non-work hours, with the bandwidth values ranging from 512 kilobits per second to 1,023 Mbps.
 Alternatively, you can apply the same configuration by using the **Set-OBMachineSetting** PowerShell cmdlet.
 - Modify network bandwidth allocated per protected VM on the process server.
 To accomplish this, modify the value of **UploadThreadsPerVM** entry within the **HKEY_LOCAL_MACHINE\\SOFTWARE\\Microsoft\\Windows Azure Backup\\Replication** key.
-By default, the value is set to 4, but you can increase it to 32 if there'senough network bandwidth available.
+By default, the value is set to 4, but you can increase it to 32 if there's enough network bandwidth available.

 ## Manageability considerations